 Insurance Companies and Water and Fire Damage Restoration

 Most homeowners have homeowners’ insurance that covers most water and fire damage.
-Yet, as most people know and too many have experienced, you’re better off believing a poker player than a claims adjuster.
 It’s never a bad idea to hire a water and fire damage restoration company to complete an independent assessment and cost estimate.
 Hopefully, you won’t need it, but if legal action becomes necessary, it’s a handy document to have in your corner.
 Alternately, you may find your independent cost assessment comes in underneath the insurance company’s.
 Or, you may find you don’t want to return your home to its original condition, lopping off a damaged section or using the disaster as an excuse to complete a home addition.
 Again, there is no downside in talking to a water and fire damage restoration company, just don’t wait until it’s too late!

 No Comments Yet